 This article includes affiliate links.
 If you choose to purchase any of the products we’ve discussed in this article, we may receive a small commission.

-- L NOW Indoor Cycling Bike Exercise Bike —Winner & Best Value
+- L NOW Indoor Cycling Bike Commercial Standard —Winner & Best Value

 - Pooboo Indoor Cycling Bike — Highest Weight Capacity (meh?)

-- L NOW Indoor Cycling Bike Stationary Exercise Bike—Most Accessorized
+- L NOW Indoor Cycling Bike Stationary Bike—Most Accessorized

 - Sunny Health & Fitness Pro Indoor Cycling Bike —Cheapest Option

-We’ve searched through loads of spin bikes on the market.
+We’ve searched through 34 indoor bikes available on the market.
 None of them come with all the integrated apps and group-training bells and whistles.
-We have chosen the best spin bike for home from a list of 5 reviews.
+We have chosen the best spin bike for home from a list of 4 that made the cut.

 L NOW 580 Indoor Cycling Bike Exercise Bike — Winner & Best Value